What is a “cryptocurrency?”

 Nomenclature aside, there’s still Ripple’s relationship to the XRP Ledger to parse.

-Indeed, a recent Bloomberg report noted that because XRP isn't clearly defined, it could end up being considered a security by the SEC.
+Indeed, a recent Bloomberg report noted that because XRP isn’t clearly defined, it could end up being considered a security by the Securities and Exchange Commission.
 The assertion seems to stem from attempts by Ripple to have XRP listed on major exchanges, attempts the news source alleges may have failed over this concern.

 “While the coin doesn’t represent an ownership stake in Ripple, the concern is the close relationship might still lead regulators to deem XRP a security,” the report reads.

 In response, the issue has seen no shortage of airtime on social media.

 The argument against Ripple: Critics here argue there’s a case that XRP could be considered a security because of the way that it was released in many ways a variation on the ICO model.

 Indeed, after XRP Ledger (then called the Ripple Consensus Ledger) was created, XRP tokens were distributed to users of popular bitcoin forums in what isn’t all that different from what’s today called an “airdrop.”

 But while speculative, the comments hint at another issue, the seeming preference among Ripple executives for talking up XRP when the price is going up.

 Critics argue that when the token sees boosted attention, such as it has over the last several months, Ripple’s leaders parade it around.
 In a recent Fox News interview, for example, CEO Garlinghouse trumpeted XRP specifically as the beginning of a “new asset class” solving a “global payments problem.”